-Research and development expenses were \$189.4 million for the year ended December 31, 2021, compared to \$156.9 million for the year ended December 31, 2020.
-The increase of \$32.5 million was driven by a \$18.0 million increase in personnel-related expenses, including stock-based compensation, due to an increase in headcount and issuance of option grants to employees.
-In addition, we had a \$10.3 million increase in early stage programs as we continue to invest in developing our pipeline, a \$6.7 million increase for AL002 as it further progresses in clinical trials, and a \$6.9 million increase in facilities and other unallocated research and development expenses from additional rent expense, headcount, and other overhead costs as we continue to grow.
-This was offset by an \$8.7 million decrease in AL001 mainly due to the cost sharing agreement with GSK.
+Research and development expenses were \$210.4 million for the year ended December 31, 2022, compared to \$189.4 million for the year ended December 31, 2021.
+The increase of \$21.0 million was driven by a \$17.5 million increase in personnel-related expenses, including stock-based compensation, due to an increase in headcount and issuance of equity grants to employees.
+In addition, we had an \$8.9 million increase for AL002 as it further progresses in clinical trials and a \$5.9 million increase in facilities and other unallocated research and development expenses from additional rent expense, headcount, and other overhead costs.
+This was offset by a \$9.6 million decrease in latozinemab mainly due to the cost sharing agreement with GSK.